dhanyamd/video-calling/backend/knowledge/export.md

   2. Export only the datasets you have permission to access

 ### "Export Timed Out"
-- **Cause**: The export request took too long to process
+- **Cause**: Export request too large or complex
-- **Solution**:
-  1. Apply filters to reduce the dataset size
-  2. Schedule the export for off-peak hours
-  3. Break the export into multiple smaller requests
+- **Solution**: Reduce dataset size with filters or break into smaller exports

 ## Best Practices

-1. Schedule large exports during off-peak hours
+1. Use XLSX for larger datasets (10,000+ rows)
-2. Use filters to export only the data you need
+2. Apply filters to export only needed data
-3. Use XLSX for larger datasets
+3. Use JSON for system integrations
-4. Use JSON when integrating with other systems
-5. Consider recurring exports for regular reporting needs
+4. Schedule large exports during off-peak hours